 - Recall a waveform for further evaluation or comparison with other waveforms. - Extend the waveform-carrying capacity of the instrument.
 The instrument supports eight reference, eight channel, and eight math waveforms.
-If you want more than eight reference waveforms, you can save the additional reference waveforms to disk for recall later.
+If you want more than eight reference waveforms, you can save the additional reference waveforms to disk for recall later. - To Save a setup or a waveform, click Save Setup or Save Waveform in the File menu.

-Save Setup